JaxJafinPapau/quantified_self/README.md

 The code represented by [this current repo](https://github.com/JaxJafinPapau/quantified_self) keeps track of foods and the meals that may incorporate those foods.
 It may be found in production [here](https://qs-jb-wp.herokuapp.com/).

 The code found at [this repo](https://github.com/JaxJafinPapau/q_self_edamam_microsvc) acts as a microservice, leveraging the [Edamam](https://www.edamam.com/) API to find recepies for the foods stored in the main application.
 It may be found in production [here](https://frozen-ocean-70450.herokuapp.com/)

+## Initial Setup

+To run on your local machine, please FORK then clone this repository.
+Please ensure you have the latest version of npm found [here](https://docs.npmjs.com/getting-started/).
+In a unix terminal, from the directory into which you cloned this repo, you may then run the commands:
+`npm install`
+`npx sequelize db:create`
+`npx sequelize db:migrate`
+`npx sequelize db:seed:all`
+`npm start`

+Then use postman or a browser to visit the API endpoints as listed below.
+The default development environment runs on:

+`localhost:3000/`

 ## API Endpoints
 [Quantified Self](#quantified-self-endpoints)